TREATI/COFFEE/README.md

 ### TextItem

-Use the text item for questions that the respondent should answer in written form.
+Use the `TextItem` for questions that the respondent should answer in written form.
 You can specify how many characters the respondent should enter at least.

 Attribute | Description | Default Value
 --- | --- | ---